freepn/fpnd/README_0.9.0-release-notes_DRAFT.rst

-This is also an open "watch item" issue (see `issue 30`_) and is mainly a potential issue with user-configured/custom kernels; currently the standard kernel packages on Ubuntu and Kali have the required modules enabled (on Gentoo this is handled by checking for the required modules when building the package).
+This is also an open "watch item" issue (see `issue 30`_) and is mainly a potential issue with user-configured/custom kernels; currently the standard kernel packages on Ubuntu and Kali have the required modules enabled (on Gentoo this is handled by checking for the required modules when building the package and issuing a warning to the user if necessary).

 .. _issue 39: https://github.com/freepn/fpnd/issues/39
 .. _issue 30: https://github.com/freepn/fpnd/issues/30